 Extra-small frames are generally suited to young children.

-Small frames are generally suited to children and women with smaller-than-average faces.
+Small frames are generally suited to kids and women with smaller-than-average faces.

 Small/medium frames are generally suited to teenagers, most women, and men with smaller-than-average faces.